 Since the inception of this program in 2015, we have engaged 59 suppliers at 85 facilities.
-In 2018, our program implemented energy efficiency measures that prevented 466,000 metric tons of $CO_2e$ from entering the atmosphere.
+In 2018, our program implemented energy efficiency measures that prevented 466,000 metric tons of CO_2e from entering the atmosphere.

-Daisy, Apple's line of disassembly robots, can now disassemble 15 models of iPhone, recovering more of the important materials stored inside.
+Daisy, Apple's line of disassembly robots, can now disassemble 15 models of iPhone. recovering more of the important materials stored inside.

-Putting the planet's limited materials to good use.
+use.
 And reuse.